CyberPlanning/updater/README.md

 You can setup the updater easily using Docker.
 You will require first a Mongo service running and the `params.json` configured accordingly.

-Here is a sample docker-compose descriptor:
+Here is a sample `docker-compose.yml` descriptor:

 ```yml
 version: '3'